 Too bad you're not allowed to use 4G whilst teaching for DaDaABC!

 So what actually is the best way to travel whilst teaching for DaDaABC?

 In my opinion, with all the things I mentioned above, it is better to have a solid base for your classroom.

 This doesn't necessarily mean that you have to get a mortgage on a place.
 The best way to do it is to go to a top digital nomad spot where cost of living and rent is low.
 Get a short term contract and then travel around on days you're not teaching.

-As the rent is low and the internet connection speed is high in these areas such as Chiang Mai in Thailand, you can save extra cash on rent and use it to travel around…as well as have a reliable base for teaching.
+As the rent is low and the internet connection speed is high in these areas such as Chiang Mai in Thailand, you can save extra cash on rent and use it to travel around…as well as have a reliable classroom environment for teaching.

-So if you’ve got dreams of travel and want to become an online teacher with DaDaABC, then apply by clicking the image below:
+So if you've got dreams of travel and want to become an online teacher with DaDaABC, then click the link below: